Why Saying No Helps You Stay Focused on What Matters

 • Will it help you protect your well-being by enforcing healthier boundaries?

-Every no creates space for a more powerful yes.
-It’s not about closing doors; it’s about intentionally choosing which doors to walk through.
+Every “no” creates space for a more powerful “yes”.
+Again, it is not about closing doors; it’s about intentionally choosing which doors to walk through.

 Next